Image sensor: Specialty sensors

+Lensless sensing

+Lenses focus light onto a camera's sensor as an image.
+Lensless sensors substitute alternative optical components and computational technologies to form images.
+For example, a coded aperture, zone platem, or diffraction grating can replace the lens.
+These systems can reduce manufacturing cost and allow thin optical path lengths, as well as high light throughput and application across broader frequency ranges.

 History

 Early analog sensors for visible light were video camera tubes.
 They date back to the 1930s, and several types were developed up until the 1980s.
 By the early 1990s, they had been replaced by modern solid-state CCD image sensors.

 The basis for modern solid-state image sensors is MOS technology, which originates from the invention of the MOSFET by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959.
 Later research on MOS technology led to the development of solid-state semiconductor image sensors, including the charge-coupled device (CCD) and later the active-pixel sensor (CMOS sensor).

 The passive-pixel sensor (PPS) was the precursor to the active-pixel sensor (APS).
 A PPS consists of passive pixels which are read out without amplification, with each pixel consisting of a photodiode and a MOSFET switch.
 It is a type of photodiode array, with pixels containing a p-n junction, integrated capacitor, and MOSFETs as selection transistors.
 A photodiode array was proposed by G. Weckler in 1968.
 This was the basis for the PPS.
 These early photodiode arrays were complex and impractical, requiring selection transistors to be fabricated within each pixel, along with on-chip multiplexer circuits.
 The noise of photodiode arrays was also a limitation to performance, as the photodiode readout bus capacitance resulted in increased noise level.
 Correlated double sampling (CDS) could also not be used with a photodiode array without external memory.
-However, in 1914 Deputy Consul General Carl R. Loop, reported to the state department in a Consular Report on Archibald M. Low's Televista system that "It is stated that the selenium in the transmitting screen may be replaced by any diamagnetic material".

 In June 2022, Samsung Electronics announced that it had created a 200 million pixel image sensor.
 The 200MP ISOCELL HP3 has 0.56 micrometer pixels with Samsung reporting that previous sensors had 0.64 micrometer pixels, a 12% decrease since 2019.
 The new sensor contains 200 million pixels in a 1 by 1.4 in lens.